 My research is fundamentally concerned with the material contexts that inform and shape theatre and performance.
-This is what drew me to the study of immersive theatre, and it still informs my thinking today.
+This is what drew me to immersive theatre, and it still informs my thinking today.

 - PhD Drama and Theatre, Royal Holloway 2013

 - MA International Performance Research, Universities of Warwick and Amsterdam 2010

 - BA Theatre and Performance Studies, University of Warwick 2008

 My research cuts across three core areas: immersive theatre, performances that take place in complete darkness, and decadence in contemporary theatre and live art.